Gestational diabetes Christmas Survival Guide!

 Gestational diabetes Christmas choice

-Some medical professionals will say, have a day off your diet for Christmas.
+Some medical professionals will say, have a day off your 'diet' for Christmas.
+I think they say this as they don't understand how you could have a great Christmas full of wonderful treats which won't actually cause high blood sugars and they feel one day off won't hurt.
 I guess the question to ask is, does gestational diabetes go on hold for the day while you have a day off?

-Those trying to cover what they're eating with increased insulin doses are putting themselves at risk of causing unpleasant hypos.
+Those trying to cover what they're eating with increased insulin doses are putting themselves at risk of causing unpleasant hypos, or still having high levels, especially if they guess the dose wrong.
 Please also remember that increasing insulin also increases insulin resistance, so you are worsening the condition.
 Insulin is fine if you need it, but you may want to stick to better food choices to avoid unnecessarily increasing doses.
 Why take more if you don't really need to?

 So you have a choice to make: